 But do wander the whole of the Acropolis – the massive glory of the Parthenon, the stately beauty of the Porch of the Caryatids at the Erectheon, the somehow mystical Theater of Dionysius, and the views from the porch at the back of all of Athens.

 The scale of it all can’t be explained, only experienced – even the Cyclopean Walls built by the Mycenaeans look reasonably sized here, though they’re really so massive we don’t know how they were built.
 (It doesn’t help that the Mycenaean civilization was as far removed from Plato’s time as Plato’s time is from us today.)

 Once you’ve had your fill of massive marbles, head down the hill to the Acropolis museum and wonder at the real pieces themselves – they’ve been moved inside to protect them from the weather.
-The museum is sleek and beautiful, built to await the return of the Elgin marbles from the British Museum, which has been very busy in the last few years coming up with excuses for not returning them to their home.
+The museum is sleek and beautiful, built to await the return of the Parthenon marbles from the British Museum, which has been very busy in the last few years coming up with excuses for not returning them to their home.

 My favorite part of the Acropolis museum is at the top – the rooftop cafe where you can sip a few espresso freddos (iced espressos) and gaze back at the Acropolis while sitting in the shade.
 After the sun, it’s the perfect respite.

 Now you need to refuel – time for some meats.
 O Thanasis is a classic and quite good souvlaki joint right in the center of Monastiraki.
 Get a kebab or souvlaki (grilled strips of meat) plate or a gyros (roasted meat) on a pita, an Alpha draft beer and watch the crowds go by.
 In a sea of over-priced touristy joints, this one delivers real flavor.